 If the pain is troublesome and the cause has not been identified, laparoscopy is done.
 In this procedure, doctors make a small incision just below the navel and insert a viewing tube to directly view the structures of the pelvis.

 Medroxyprogesterone is usually used first to provide pain relief.
 It is a progestin (a synthetic form of the female hormone progesterone).
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help relieve the pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) or gonadotrophin-releasing hormone (GnRH) agonists (synthetic forms of a hormone produced by the body), such as leuprolide and nafarelin, may also help relieve the pain.

 If these drugs are ineffective, doctors may try to block blood flow to the varicose veins and thus prevent blood from accumulating there.
 Two procedures are available: